pmacpherson/aws-study-group/inprogress/challenge-04/readme.md

 * Create new lambda function:
 	* named: s3-resize-images
 	* new execution role: lambda_s3_resize_images_execution
-* Upload package created above with
+* Upload package with
 	* Handler: CreateThumbnail.handler (note this is the name of the CreateThumbnail.js)

 #### Test your lambda function.
-* Open the the lambda_source/test.json, and change all CHANGE_TO_SOURCE_BUCKETNAME to your bucket name (2 occurrences)
+The lambda_source/test.json is a sample data set you can use for testing the lambda function.
+You will need to modify the file and replace all CHANGE_TO_SOURCE_BUCKETNAME to your bucket name (2 occurrences)

-* Create new lambda test with contents from test.json
-* Run Test
-* Although the test was run successfully, Read the Log Output from the test.
-Notice it reads "AccessDenied: Access Denied"
+After running the test, make sure you read the log output.
+It most likely did _not_ succeed.
+Why?

 #### Add S3 Permissions to Lambda Role
-* Modify lambda_s3_resize_images_execution role and add AmazonS3FullAccess policy
+Modify lambda_s3_resize_images_execution role to have full S3 access to the resized bucket.
-* Confirm the role has the policy name added by reviewing role details

 #### Retest your lambda function.
-* Rerun test on lambda.
-Confirm it runs successfully
-* Check your resized s3 bucket and confirm resize-picture.jpg exists
+Rerun test and confirm it runs successfully by checking your resized s3 bucket

 ### Enable S3 Event notification:
-* In AWS Console, locate source bucket eg. 2017-pmacpherson-images
-* Click on bucket's Properties > Events > Add Notification
-	* Events: ObjectCreate
-	* Suffix: ".jpg" - Don't put "*.jpg"
-	* Send To: Lambda
-	* Lambda: TestS3Resize
+On the S3 source bucket, add an S3 Event notification (Properties > Events > Add Notification).
+Set up an event that on ObjectCreate for all .jpg files, it will execute our new lambda function.

-		* If you only see Add Lambda ARN, and not your newly created lambda function, then ensure your S3 bucket and Lambda function are in the same region
+If you only see Add Lambda ARN, and not a drop down of lambda function names, ensure your S3 bucket and Lambda function are in the same region

 * http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-configure-event-source.html

-### Verify S3 Event Notifcation
+#### Verify S3 Event Notifcation
-* Upload new assets into source bucket
-* Verify new assets are copied and resized into resized bucket eg. 2017-pmacpherson-imagesresized
+Test it out.
+Upload assets to the source and see if they generate resized images in the resize bucket.

+### Experimentation
+What other interesting lambda's can you create using S3 Event notifications?

 ### Troubleshooting and Logs
-* View the logs for your lambda under Cloud Watch > Logs > s3-resize-images
+View the logs for your lambda under Cloud Watch > Logs > s3-resize-images

 ### Teardown